-MCB 103 - A&P/CPR/Vital Signs: Provides a basic knowledge of the different prefixes, combining forms, and suffixes of the medical terms associated with the blood, immune, lymphatic, nervous, cardiovascular, and respiratory systems of the human body.
+MCB 103 - A&P: Provides a basic knowledge of the different prefixes, combining forms, and suffixes of the medical terms associated with the blood, immune, lymphatic, nervous, cardiovascular, and respiratory systems of the human body.
 Terminology relative to mental illnesses and disorders also is covered.
-Focus is placed on the recognition, definition, spelling, and pronunciation of these medical terms while also learning the structures and functions of the body through the general study of anatomy and physiology and code using ICD-10-CM for these systems.
-Students will also learn how to take basic vital signs, including the correct techniques for accurate measurement of pulse, respiration, and blood pressure Additionally, students will be trained in CPR and other such emergencies.
-Upon successful completion of the requirements mandated by AHA, the student will receive a Basic Life Support card.
+Focus is placed on the recognition, definition, spelling, and pronunciation of these medical terms while also learning the structures and functions of the bodythrough the general study of anatomy and physiology and code using ICD-10-CM for these system